linuxtek-canada/aws-bootcamp-cruddur-2023/journal/week1.md

 ```

 Appears that only frontend image was significantly reduced in size.

+**Note:**  There is a problem with the multi-stage build to correct.
+It works properly with a ```docker compose up``` but when built and launched in EC2, it cannot find critical files.
+Will investigate further.

 ### Implemented Health Checks in Frontend and Backend Dockerfiles